Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 Climbing

-Cliff sides, khaki-colored rock faces, and craggy rock formations dot the Central Oregon high-desert landscape—all of which offer excellent opportunities for climbing and bouldering.
-And with mild temperatures, spring is an excellent time to try the sport yourself.
+Cliff sides, khaki-colored rock faces, and craggy rock formations dot the Central Oregon high-desert landscape—all offering excellent opportunities for climbing and bouldering.
+Spring’s mild temperatures make it an idyllic season to try the sport yourself.

-Smith Rock State Park, which in 1986 became the birthplace of sport climbing in the United States, is ground-zero for climbing in Central Oregon.
-The park, just outside Terrebonne, features several thousand climbs (more than a thousand of which are bolted) on formations and rock walls—all of which are accessible to beginners and veterans alike.
-For more on Smith Rock, local climbing gyms, bouldering, and more, visit our page about climbing in Central Oregon.
+Smith Rock State Park, which in 1986 became the birthplace of sport climbing in the United States, is ground-zero for climbing in Central Oregon today.
+The park, just outside Terrebonne, features several thousand climbs (more than a thousand of which are bolted) on numerous formations and rock walls—all geared toward beginners and veterans alike.
+Learn more about climbing in Central Oregon

 Biking

-Road cyclists love exploring our Oregon Scenic Bikeways—state-designated routes that show off panoramic mountain vistas, the crystal-clear Deschutes River, massive lava flows, and more.
-Families, meanwhile, love the 5.5-mile Sun-Lava Paved Path, which heads between Sunriver and the Lava Lands Visitor Center (part of the Newberry National Volcanic Monument).
-Get the skinny on road biking in Central Oregon.
+Road cyclists love exploring our Oregon Scenic Bikeways—state-designated routes that show off panoramic mountain vistas, the crystal-clear Deschutes River, massive lava flows, and other dramatic landscapes.
+Families, meanwhile, enjoy easy outings on the 5.5-mile Sun-Lava Paved Path, which heads between Sunriver and the Lava Lands Visitor Center (part of the Newberry National Volcanic Monument).
+Get the scoop on road biking in Central Oregon.

 If shredding the trails is more your style, you’ll find plenty to love about mountain biking in Central Oregon.
-The region boasts more than 300 miles of trails—with epic rides at Mt.
+Find epic rides on more than 300 miles of trails across several exciting trail systems—including Mt.
 Bachelor Bike Park, the well-maintained Phil’s Trail Complex near Bend, a range of trails in Prineville, and the Peterson Ridge Trails system just south of downtown Sisters.

 A couple hikes along a trail overlooking Steelhead Falls near Redmond, Oregon